 Until recently, climate change was seen as a distant prospect—something that would affect future generations and mainly people living in remote parts of the world.

-Recently released climate reportssuch as the National Climate Assessment (NCA)have delivered powerful new evidence on how climate change is harming people and communities in the United States and around the world.
+Recently released climate such as the have delivered powerful new evidence on how climate change is harming people and communities in the United States and around the world.

-Climate change already is contributing to serious health problems, ranging from exacerbating asthma to fueling risk for heart disease and lung cancer, according to experts.
-Wildfires, floods and heatwaves are all exacting heavy tolls, especially among the most vulnerable, according to the NCA’s findings and the recent Lancet Countdown on Health and Climate Change U.S. Brief.
+Climate change already is contributing to serious health problems, ranging from exacerbating asthma to fueling risk for heart disease and lung cancer, according to .
+Wildfires, floods and heatwaves are all exacting heavy tolls, especially among the most vulnerable, according to the NCA’s findings and the recent

 In addition, the reports make clear that climate change is also a direct threat to the health care system.
 For example, Hurricane Maria, made stronger by ocean warming due to climate change, destroyed medical facilities in Puerto Rico, causing nationwide shortages and rationing of care and basic medical supplies.